About Landmark Home Warranty

 Once enrolled, homeowners can check their coverage directly through Landmark’s online dashboard, where they can also renew their home warranty and even open a claim.

 Once one is filed, a customer service account manager is assigned within 24 hours, who will help you every step of the way, from “opening a claim to coordinating the repair or replacement of your failed system components and appliances.”
-According to the hold message we heard while we waited to speak with customer service, the company approves 94 percent of claims filed.
+According to the company, they approve 94 percent of claims filed.

 Note: Along these same lines, we attempted to reach a support representative several times for additional details about whether or not Landmark provides underlying coverage directly, or if a third-party company underwrites it.
 After waiting on hold for several minutes each time, however, we received a message indicating the department wasn’t active and to call back later.

 In addition to the Homeowner plans above, the Landmark website also lists the following four plans under their Real Estate Professionals section: